Illyrian Wars: Aftermath

 Rome's triumph included the capture of many royal flags, other booty, the furniture of the king himself and the treasure mentioned above.
 Millions of sestercii were gained from the sale of the booty, in addition to the gold and silver that went to the state treasury.

 By decision of the Senate, Gentius and his family were sent to Spoletum, to be kept under observation.
 The other captives were imprisoned in Rome.
 But the inhabitants of Spoletum refused to keep the royal family under watch, so they were transferred to Iguvium.
 The booty seized in Illyria included 220 vessels.
-By decree of the Senate, C. Cassius Longinus gave these vessels taken from Gentius to the inhabitants of Corcyra, Appolonia and Epidamnus.
+By decree of the Senate, C. Cassius Longinus gave these vessels taken from Gentius to the inhabitants of Corcyra, Apollonia and Epidamnus.
 The year of Gentius' death is not known, but there are ruins of what is perhaps his tomb.

 The Roman punishment of Illyria spared only those kingdoms that had backed Rome openly in the war.
 For those who had been enemies, their cities, buildings and public institutions were burned and thoroughly looted.
 Those spared retained their previous manner of administration, with officials elected every year, and paid Rome only half the taxes that they had previously paid to Gentius.
 The federation-based kingdoms were dissolved and each unit was recognized as a separate kingdom, enjoying local autonomy and often the right to mint its own coins.

 While the southern Illyrian lands had been subjected once and for all, the Roman legions continued for about another hundred years with attempts to conquer the northern and eastern territories.